harutomo-jp/harutomo-jp.github.io/_posts/2025-06-23-Kerberoasting.md

 ### RED ALERT! - Something's roasting..
 AS-REP Roasting!

-In this form, the client has the ability to ask the KDC to return an AS-REP message for domain objects, each AS-REP contains a blob of data encrypted with a key derived from the object's password.
+In this form, the client has the ability to ask the KDC to return an AS-REP message for domain objects, each AS-REP message contains a blob of data encrypted with a key derived from the object's password.
 This screams DANGER!
 A malicious actor could weaponize theses requests to gather hash-like encrypted blobs that could be bruteforced offline to attempt to reverse the target domain object's password.
 This attack is known as AS-REP roasting.

 <p align="center">
   <img src="/assets/images/Kerberoasting/asreproasting.png">
 </p>

+### The Solution: Pre-Authentication and the Ticket Granting Ticket